Thousands protest Ukraine leader's roadmap for peace | DW | 06.10.2019

 Around 10,000 people, including veterans of the eastern region's fighting, marched in downtown Kyiv on Sunday.
 They gathered on the Maidan, the city's main square and the focal point of the 2014 anti-Russian influence and pro-democracy movement.

-Zelenskiy defended his plan for the elections, stating it would follow Ukrainian law and feature candidates from Ukrainian political parties.
+Zelenskiy defended his plan for the elections, stating that the poll would follow Ukrainian law and feature candidates from Ukrainian political parties.
 He has said the vote should be proceeded by a ceasefire and a total prisoner exchange between Ukraine and Russia.

 A plan named after a German politician